aws/karpenter-provider-aws/website/content/en/preview/troubleshooting.md

 ```
 Here are examples of errors from Node NotReady issues that you might see from `journalctl`:

-* Providing the wrong block storage device name in a custom launch template can result in an error similar to:
-    ```
-    2022-01-19T18:22:23.366Z ERROR controller.provisioning Could not launch node, launching instances, with fleet error(s), InvalidBlockDeviceMapping: Invalid device name /dev/xvda; ...
-    ```
 * The runtime network not being ready can reflect a problem with IAM role permissions:

   ```